thatoneguy650/Los-Santos-RED/README.md

 ## Compatibility
 - Incompatible with
   - Menyoo can cause item duplication
-  - AAny police script or wanted level changing mod
+  - Any police script or wanted level changing mod
   - Can you make it work with XXX?
 No.
 - Do not save and turn off autosave